artempohribnyi/case_study_cyclistic/Solution.md

 Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

-So, **the business task** is to understand how annual members and casual riders use Cyclistic bikes differently.
+So, **the business task is to understand how annual members and casual riders use Cyclistic bikes differently** .
 And if we can use those insights in designing marketing strategies aimed at converting casual riders into annual members, this involves analyzing the historical bike trip data to uncover patterns and differences in usage between these two user groups.

 ### Consider Key Stakeholders: